 Typography trends – like graphic design trends, or colour trends – rarely appear out of nowhere.
 Instead, they evolve and grow as they move from the niche towards the mainstream.
 That's why, to forecast the big typography trends of 2019, we're first taking a look back at the biggest type movements of 2018.

-Elsewhere on the site, you’ll find articles covering the key typography rules and terms every designer should know, as well as typography tutorials to help you improve your type design skills, and our definitive collection of the best free fonts out there.
+Elsewhere on the site, you’ll find articles covering the key typography rules and terms every designer should know, the difference between font vs typeface, as well as typography tutorials to help you improve your type design skills, and our definitive collection of the best free fonts out there.

 Here, however, we're looking to the year ahead.
 We asked some of the top names in type to share their thoughts on the biggest typography trends of 2018 – as well as their predictions for what will be hot in 2019.
 Here's what they said...